gawbul/pathlength/README.md

 # Dependencies

 The pathlength.py program requires an additional dependency for plotting the output data.
-To install **matplotlib** you should visit the following website and follow the instructions their.
+To install **matplotlib** you should visit the following website and follow the instructions there.

 [http://matplotlib.org/users/installing.html](http://matplotlib.org/users/installing.html)